Coronary Artery Disease

 Treating Coronary Artery Disease

-Doctors have a huge array of treatments for coronary artery disease.
+Doctors have a huge array of coronary artery disease treatments.
 Your individual treatment will be determined by you and your physician after considering your age, overall health and medical history; the extent of your disease; and your feelings about different medications and therapies.
 Treatment may range from making lifestyle changes to reduce your risk factors, to surgery to bypass an obstructed artery.
 Medical treatments include:

 - Statins and other medications to lower LDL cholesterol and/or triglycerides, including bile acid sequestrants and niacin.